Fall Registration

 Apply

 Prior to selecting courses for your first semester, all transfer courses relevant to your degree requirements must be evaluated for UM equivalency.
-The first step in this process will be to send official transcripts along with AP/IB/CLEP exam results to:
+The first step will be to send official transcripts along with exam results to UM Admissions by following the steps here.
+Ensure you completed any pre-registration steps required as soon as possible.
+Enrollment will be impacted if transfer credits are not provided and reviewed in a timely manner.

-Please ensure you complete any pre-registration steps required.
-It is important that you have any documents pertaining to incoming credits ready to discuss and provide for further review.
+It is important that you have any documents (official transcript(s), test scores, syllabi, etc.) pertaining to incoming credits ready to discuss and provide for further review.

 Transfer Credits